betamos/zeroconf/README.md

 ## CLI

-This package also contains a CLI which can both browse and publish:
+This package also includes a CLI:

 ```bash
 # Browse and publish at the same time (run on two different machines)